RainAfterDark/ASS-Damage-Logger/README.md

     - In the settings window, enable "Packet level filter".
     - In the script, set the `REALTIME_LOGGING` option to `false`.
     - I recommend that you first disconnect the pipe in settings while preparing to log a rotation, and clearing packets if there are any (right click any packet in the capture window and a context menu should open, press "Clear").
 Reload the script after you do so.
-    - Whenever you're ready, make sure that you connect the pipe again **BEFORE** changing scenes or swapping teams.
+    - Whenever you're ready, make sure that you connect the pipe again **before** changing scenes or swapping teams.
 This is to capture the packet telling the server the characters you're using, which the script needs.
     - Do stuff once you're connected.
-    - To actually "log" the damage, you can disconnect the pipe again now (to save memory).
-If you see packets are still flooding, check the packet queue size on the menu bar.
+    - You can disconnect the pipe again now (to save memory).
+To actually "log" the damage, first **disable** packet level filter and then press apply.
-    - Once the queue size is 0, now you have to **DISABLE** packet level filter and then hit apply to generate logs.
     - From here you can clear your saved packets again to save memory and do it over again.
-Remember to turn packet level filter back **ON**.
+Remember to turn packet level filter back **on**.
     - Clear the console by reloading the script.
 You can also mess with the configs.
 Do whatever.
     - This was originally the only method, and it's still a good balance between flexibility and memory consumption, if you really need to save packets.
 Otherwise, the first method should almost always be used.